blemmenes/radosgw_usage_exporter/README.md

         }
 ```

-**Note:** If using a loadbalancer in front of your RADOSGWs, please make sure your timeouts are set appropriately as clusters with a large number of buckets, or large number of users+buckets could cause the usage query to exceed the loadbalancer timeout.
+**Note:** If using a load balancer in front of your RGWs, please ensure that
+ your timeouts are set appropriately.
+When a cluster hosts a large number of
+ buckets or a large number of users+buckets, usage queries may exceed the
+ load balancer's timeout.

-For haproxy the timeout in question is `timeout server`
+For `haproxy` the relevant timeout is `timeout server`.

 ## Local Installation
 ```